-Clothing, jewellery and accessories can strangle, suffocate or cause other serious injury to a baby or small child.
+Clothing, jewellery and accessories can strangle, suffocate or cause other serious injuries to a baby or small child.

 They can get caught around their neck.
 They can also get caught in equipment, play equipment, bicycles and other everyday items.
 Jewellery is also a choking risk.